Beyond Tactical Haggling: The Evolution of Strategic Vendor Negotiation

 How does should-cost modeling provide leverage in negotiations?

-What is the difference between tactical and clinical negotiation?
+What is the difference between tactical and strategic negotiation?

 Can AI-led procurement tools really reduce vendor costs?